-Like I’ve mentioned above, we have built a strong foundation and understanding of the business to be able to not only compete, but to become a dominant co-working space provider globally.
+Like mentioned above, we have built a strong foundation and understanding to not only compete, but become a dominant coworking space provider globally.

 Workspace is a new multi billion-dollar industry, which is growing at a rapid pace, disrupting the traditional office space business.
 In India alone, there’s more than 1 billion square feet of office space, growing at 8% every year and waiting to be disrupted by the concept of co-working.
 We are looking to not only hold the pole position in India, but to become a dominant player globally.

-Having said this, we still need to acknowledge the fact that WeWork has set new standards in the industry and is the current leader in the United States.
-While Google and Facebook pioneered the concept of modern office space, WeWork was among the first co-working spaces that brought that same experience to the US based start-ups.
-We need to respect what they have achieved, but we are confident that BHIVE has the opportunity to be another major player in co-working in the world.
+Having said this, coming to Wework vs BHIVE, we still need to acknowledge the fact that WeWork has set new standards in the industry and is the current leader in the United States.
+While Google and Facebook pioneered the concept of modern office space, WeWork was among the first coworking spaces that brought the experience to US based start-ups.
+We need to respect what they have achieved.
+But, we are confident that BHIVE has the opportunity to be another major player in coworking in the world.
 It’s not a zero sum game, after all!

 2. “Are you hoping to getting acquired by WeWork at certain point?”

 A true entrepreneur never builds a company with an intention to sell it.
 BHIVE is a dream and this is what I love doing.
-With the huge opportunity lying in front of us, there’s no reason for us to believe that in a few years, the question can’t be reversed.
+With the huge opportunity lying in front of us, there’s no reason to believe the question can’t be reversed.
 No question of thinking about selling at any point when the ambitions are grand and opportunity is even larger.

-My advice to Indian entrepreneurs and start-up evangelists is to not get intimidated by global players entering India or get discouraged by so called start-up evangelists.
+My advice to Indian entrepreneurs is to not get intimidated by global players entering India or get discouraged by start-up evangelists.
 We have the biggest opportunity to build global businesses from India if we believe and go all out!